There’s no shortage of nutrition myths out there.

 Thankfully, we have real scientists doing real research and fighting nutrition myths.

-Final Thoughts: It’s one of the more common nutrition myths that eggs are linked to heart disease.
+Final Thoughts: It’s one of the more common nutrition myths that eggs are linked to heart issues.
 Eggs give you the good type of cholesterol and are even helpful for losing weight.

 While eating protein increases short-term calcium excretion from your bones, the long-term effect is just the opposite.